 On current sales trends, this would suggest some upside to BMI's current forecast ofÂ 537,843 units.
 However, we believe that a deteriorating...

 Belgium Freight Transport

-Road freight is to continue to dominate the freight mix in Belgium and is projected to grow by 0.5% in 2014.
-However, the mode did not manage to defy the downturn and so far appears to be struggling to recover to its pre-2008 volumes.
+Road freight is to continue to dominate the sector and is projected to grow by 1.6% in 2015.
+The mode did not manage to defy the downturn and so far appears to be struggling to recover to its pre-2008 volumes.

-BMI notes that inland waterway freight, having fully recovered its 2006 levels, continues increasing its share in Belgium's freight mix, while the return to growth and the recovery of pre-downturn box throughput level are projected at the country's top seaport of Antwerp...
+BMI notes that inland waterway freight, having fully recovered its 2006 levels, continues increasing its share in Belgium's freight mix, while further growth is projected at the country's top seaport of Antwerp.